Protesters Storm S. Korea Court After President's Detention Extended

 AFP journalists saw hundreds of police officers charge into the court, with the force arresting dozens and denouncing an "intolerable illegal and violent incident".

-The incident is the latest episode in South Korea's spiralling political crisis which erupted on December 3, when Yoon declared martial law and dispatched troops to parliament.
+The incident is the latest episode in South Korea's spiraling political crisis which erupted on December 3, when Yoon declared martial law and dispatched troops to parliament.

 His attempt to suspend civilian rule lasted just six hours after lawmakers defied soldiers to vote it down.
 They later impeached the president, suspending him from duty.